 Analysis and Test Results

-To assess these sleeping bags in our hands-on comparison tests, we evaluated them across five metrics: warmth, comfort, versatility, features & design, and packed size.
+To assess these budget sleeping bags in our hands-on comparison tests, we evaluated them across five metrics: warmth, comfort, versatility, features & design, and packed size.
 The performance in each is discussed below.

 The whole idea of a sleeping bag is conceived around creating an insulated space to keep you warm.
 Blankets leave gaps where cold drafts can creep in.
 A closed bag seals them out.
 When executed well, you're left with a cozy cocoon at an ideal temperature for maximum rest and recovery.

 Quantifying sleeping bag warmth is trickier than you might imagine.
-Generally, it is done by assigning a temperature rating, which is meant to mean the temperature at which a specific sleeping bag will keep you warm.
-Although official standards have been devised for consistently measuring temp ratings, the added costs of such independent testing means that they're not conducted for budget sleeping bags.
+Generally, it is done by assigning a temperature rating, which is meant to indicate the temperature at which a specific sleeping bag will keep you warm.
+Although official standards have been devised for consistently measuring temp ratings, the added cost of independent testing means that it's not conducted for budget sleeping bags.

-More moderate warmth is provided by the Redcamp Cotton Flannel, HiHiker Mummy, and Teton Sports Mammoth.
+The Redcamp Cotton Flannel, the HiHiker Mummy, the Coleman Brazos, and the Teton Sports Mammoth provide a more moderate warmth.
 They all feature reasonably thick insulation but include additional venting possibilities for the hottest nights.
-A third grouping of cooler bags is the Coleman Palmetto, Sleepingo Double, and Oaskys Three Season.
+A third grouping of cooler bags is the Sleepingo Double, the Kelty Catena 30, and the Oaskys Three-Season.
 The insulation on these bags is a little thinner.
-They should still be adequately warm in the summer, but might get too cold during the shoulder seasons of spring and fall.
-Finally, the Revalcamp supplies the least warmth of any bag we tested.
-That's OK though because it's still a suitable choice for peak summer, indoor sleepovers, or RV camping.
+They should still be adequately warm in the summer but might get too cold during the shoulder seasons of spring and fall.
+Finally, the Revalcamp Sleeping Bag supplies the least warmth of any bag we tested, but it's still a suitable choice for peak summer, indoor sleepovers, or RV camping.

 Features & Design